kdeldycke/e107-importer/readme.txt

 = Where can I find the source code ? =

-Development of this plugin happen in a dedicated GitHub repository: http://github.com/kdeldycke/e107-importer
+Development of this plugin happen in a [dedicated GitHub repository](http://github.com/kdeldycke/e107-importer).
+The latter is the official repository of this plugin.
+All developments are done there.
+This repository is the reference repository.

+FYI, this plugin is [also hosted on WordPress plugins' Subversion](http://plugins.svn.wordpress.org/e107-importer), but this repository is just a copy of GitHub's. **No original development should be performed in the Subversion repository**.

 == Screenshots ==